SaulDoesCode/shok/README.md

   - If any errors occur during the process, the API will respond with an appropriate error message.

 ### Message Format

 - The chat messages can be sent as simple text messages or in the form of commands.

 ### Simple Text Message

 - If the message does not start with "@" or "/", it will be treated as a regular chat message and will be broadcasted to all users in the chat.

 ### Commands

 - Commands are special chat messages that start with a "/" and are used to trigger specific actions.
 - Available Commands:
   - `/help`: Display a list of available commands and their usage.
   - `/transfer <to> <amount> ?when`: Transfer a specified amount to another user with an optional timestamp "when" (if not provided, the current timestamp will be used).
   - `/whois <moniker>`: Retrieve information about a user identified by their "moniker".
+  - `/follow <moniker>`: Follow an account identified by their "moniker".
+  - `/unfollow <moniker>`: Unfollow an account identified by their "moniker".
   - `/balance` or `/b`: Check the account balance of the current user.
   - `/balance <amount>`: For administrators, add a specified amount to the account balance.
   - `/broadcast <message>` or `/bc <message>`: Broadcast a message to all users in the chat.